Abhishah16/Guessing-game.fun/README.md

 # Guessing-game.fun
-guess the password or else the terminal
+guess the password or else the terminal will